NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/LongCovidAndTheBrainWhiteMatter/README.md

 <!-- If you developed any software, include link to the source code repository.
      If possible, also add links to sample data, and to any relevant publications. -->

-In preparation: video on how to use Harvard Oxford Atlas for semi-automated delineation of fiber tracts whole brain tractography derived from diffusion MRI.